 CD-ROM drives read information from compact discs, or CDs.
 The "ROM" in CD-ROM stands for Read Only Memory.
-Compact discs are read-only-you can read information from them, but you can't add new information to them as you can with a floppy disk or hard disk.
+Compact discs are read-only-you can read information from them, but cannot add new files or information onto them as you can do with a floppy disk or hard disk.
 Despite their limitations, CDs have some distinct advantages.
 CDs can store large amounts of information-one compact disk can store as much information as 500 floppy disks.
 With the right software, you can even listen to music on your CD-ROM drive.

-There are several types of CD-ROM drives.
-Most have three primary connectors: a power connector, a data cable connector, and an audio connector.
+There are many types of CD-ROM drives.
+Most have three primary connectors, a power connector, a data cable connector, and an audio connector.

-The power connector is the same kind of DC power connector used by floppy drives and hard disk drives.
+The power connector is just like the DC power connector on floppy drives and hard disk drives.
 It accepts DC power from the computer's internal power supply.
-It doesn't matter which power connector goes to which drive--they're interchangeable.

 The data cable is a flat ribbon cable that connects the drive with some type of controller.
-Your IDE CD-ROM drive connects to the IDE header on the mainboard (J7 or J9) or (with certain models) to an IDE controller card inserted into one of the ISA expansion slots.
-Some drives can use a CD-ROM header mounted on a sound card.
+Some drives use a dedicated controller card inserted into one of the expansion slots on the mainboard.
+Your IDE CD-ROM drive connects to the 16-bit IDE controller port on the mainboard (J8) or to an IDE controller card inserted into one of the expansion slots.
+Still other drives use a CD-ROM controller port mounted on a sound card in one of the expansion slots.

-Most CD-ROM drives also have an audio connector for headphones or computer speakers.
+Most CD-ROM drives also have an audio connector where you can connect headphones or computer speakers.
 If your system has a sound card and speakers installed, the CD-ROM drive's audio connector probably can be connected to the sound card.